rachidelaid/react-todo-tutorial/README.md

 - add to by clicking the add button or by pressing enter.
 - marking the task as completed by checking the box next to it.
-- updating the task description buy double clicking it.
+- updating the task description by double-clicking it.
-- deleting a task by click the trash icon next to it.
+- deleting a task by clicking the trash icon next to it.
 - all the data is saved in local storage.
 - added a side bar to access the other routes.